 The transition from criminal conviction and/or prison to full acceptance in the community requires profound personal transformation of mind and will.
-CCF envelops women in support services that help them help re-build their sense of self-worth and develop leadership skills while they complete their higher education.
+CCF envelops women in support services that help them re-build their sense of self-worth and develop leadership skills while they complete their higher education.

-Ours is a community of women that envisions life beyond criminal conviction and shares the determination that higher education, and not past convictions, will define their future.
+Ours is a community of women that envisions life beyond criminal conviction and shares the determination that higher education, not past convictions, will define their future.
 The pathway to fellowship at CCF includes three program components:

 - Intake: Get to know CCF.
 Assigned to Academic Counselor.

-- Future Fellow: Accepted to College.
+- Future Fellow: Accepted to college.
 Enrollment in college.
-Successfully completes one semester of school while a CCF fellow (GPA of at least 2.5).
+Successfully completes one semester of school while a CCF Fellow (GPA of at least 2.5).
 Accrues 12 college credits.
 Becomes eligible to apply for Academic Support Scholarship.
 Works actively with CCF counselors.

-- Fellow: College Graduation.
+- Fellow: College graduation.
 Eligible to apply for Academic Support Scholarships.

 When women enter the CCF program they are called Future Fellows until they enroll in college and complete 12 credits with a strong GPA; 2.5 or better for undergraduate degree seekers and 3.0 or better for graduate degree seekers.
 Future Fellows are women working on applying to and enrolling in college and have spent at least one semester in school while with CCF.
 They have maintained at least a 2.5 GPA, and are on their way to declaring a major.
 CCF Staff roles are critical with Future Fellows as they help them balance their current obligations with college life by meeting with them regularly to keep them organized and motivated to ensure success.